 'Iao Valley State Park

 In a nutshell: ‘Iao Valley is a treasure that is easily accessed by anyone.
-While you probably wont spend an extended period of time here, it is a must-see.
+While most people don’t spend an extended period of time here, it is a must-see.

 Minuses: Official trails are minimal.
 Not a whole lot to do for most visitors after you’ve seen the main attraction.